DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 # Forward port 3012 TCP on your router

-[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for notifications, so that all web based clients can immediatly sync when a change happens on the server.
+[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for notifications so that all web based clients, including desktop app, can immediatly sync when a change happens on the server.

-* Enviromental variable `WEBSOCKET_ENABLED=true` needs to be set.</br>
+* enviromental variable `WEBSOCKET_ENABLED=true` needs to be set in the `.env` file</br>
-* Reverse proxy needs to route `/notifications/hub` to port 3012.</br>
+* reverse proxy needs to route `/notifications/hub` to port 3012</br>
-* Router needs to **forward port 3012** to docker host, same as port 80 and 443 are forwarded.
+* your router/firewall needs to **forward port 3012** to the docker host, same as port 80 and 443 are forwarded

 To test if websocket works, have the desktop app open and make changes through browser extension, or through the website.